spug-school/webcasino/README.md

   - Dice
   - Roulette
-  - Twenty One
+  - Twenty One (not working in the web version)
   - Slots
+  - Coinflip

 - Dynamic Leaderboard
   - Allows the user to choose, what statistic the leaderboard is based on
   - Also allows the user to choose the order (ascending / descending) of the leaderboard
-- Authorization
+- Auth

   - Asks the user for their username & password before entering the 'casino'